ethhub-io/ethhub/docs/ethereum-basics/development/interacting-with-clients.md

+title: Interacting with Clients - EthHub

+description: This page provides information and resources to help you programmatically interface with an ethereum client.

 # Interacting with an Ethereum Client: JSON-RPC

 JSON-RPC is the primary protocol used by Ethereum and bitcoin.
 JSON-RPC is very simple, and transport agnostic, however, within ethereum, JSON-RPC is supported over HTTP, IPC and websockets.